dgroomes/nextjs-playground/README.md

 ## Description

+This is a runnable demonstration of Next.js focused on the Static Site Generation (SSG) use-case.

 Next.js has won its race.
 I'd like to learn it.
 Specifically, I'm often needing a way to create a static HTML page from a set of small but always-changing data and I naturally find tools like Mustache templates (implemented in most languages),